scharlau/historical_cities/README.md

-I found these next two links were useful in resolving an error as they offered the steps and commands to use to fix the error: https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge# https://www.godaddy.com/garage/how-to-install-postgresql-on-ubuntu-14-04/
+I found these next two links were useful in resolving an error as they offered the steps and commands to use to fix the error: https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge#

+https://www.godaddy.com/garage/how-to-install-postgresql-on-ubuntu-14-04/

 ### Build JSON File with Rake
-The bar chart race needs the data in a JSON file.
-As this data only needs some of the values for each city (name, year and population), and we don't want to have to generate this each time the page runs, it makes sense to create it via Rake so that it can be called as needed, and is in the right format.
-This was done by testing queries in PgAdmin to confirm the query works correctly, and then translating this to a Rails query in the model, or rake file.
+The bar chart race needs the data in a JSON file (public/barchartcities.json).
+As this data only needs some of the values for each city (name, year and population), and we don't want to generate the JSON each time the page runs, it makes sense to create it via Rake so that it can be called as needed.
+This was done by testing queries in Postgresql's PgAdmin tool to confirm the query works correctly, and then translating this to a Rails query for use in the rake file (lib/task/cities.rake).
 In addition, it was a matter of manipulating other queries, and looping through the results to print out the required values for the JSON file.

-The cities appear currently, but only one at a time.
-After creating a JSON file with only years that have 5 or more cities, then it works.
+The cities appeared first, but only one at a time.
+After creating a JSON file with only years that have 5 or more cities, then it works as a race.
 After adjusting some of the constants in the JS file it now looks better.
+There are still labelling and size issues, but this is minor.

+**This is what was done to make it work:**
 1. Query the database to generate list of each city
 2. Query cities by range of dates
 Use [Bar chart race](https://github.com/vicrazumov/bar-chart-race) as first attempt as it looks like can use by formatting query to JSON to feed to the visualisation.